 2. The first moment you see each other walking down the aisle

 3. Vows and exchanging rings

 9. Arrival at reception

 Wedding Video Styles

-Three of the most popular wedding shooting styles include point and shoot, fly-on-the-wall, documentary including voice-overs and interviews, and cinematic.
+Three of the most popular wedding shooting styles include point and shoot, fly-on-the-wall, a documentary including voice-overs and interviews, and cinematic.

 Point and Shoot

 This style is pretty self-explanatory and will most likely be the least expensive.
 It’s a very basic style and because of this, it is important to specify what you want shot.
 Maybe even go into detail and plan the shots.
 The fly-on-the-wall method can include planting multiple cameras in different perspectives so you don’t miss a thing.
 Discuss these options with your videographer.

 This style is by far the most popular style as it thoughtfully records the events of the whole day from the perspective of a storyteller, which can lead to beautiful imagery with advice from a cinematographer’s eye.
 This will keep a lot of the footage candid and requires less setup making the wedding feel more authentic rather than a film set.